-(1) at a polling station on election day: An elector can vote only at the polling station set up for his or her polling division.
-In densely populated urban settings, many polling stations are usually grouped into a central polling place.
+- at a polling station on election day: An elector can vote only at the polling station set up for their polling division.
+In densely populated urban settings, many polling stations are usually grouped into a central location;

-(2) at an advance polling station on the second weekend before election day (some 3,674,000 electors chose this option in 2015): For advance voting purposes, polling divisions are grouped into advance voting districts.
+- at an advance polling station on the second weekend before election day (some 3,674,000 electors chose this option in 2015): For advance voting purposes, polling divisions are grouped into advance voting districts.
 Each district has an advance polling station assigned to it.
-Once again, an elector can vote only at the advance polling station assigned to his or her polling division.
+Once again, an elector can vote only at the advance polling station assigned to their polling division; or

-(3) by special ballot, at any time during the election, either in person at a local returning office or by mailing their ballot to Elections Canada in Ottawa.
-The CEA also has special provisions for Canadian Forces electors and electors who temporarily reside abroad or are incarcerated to vote by special ballot.
+- by special ballot during the election period, either in person at a local returning office or by mailing their ballot to Elections Canada.
+The CEA also has special provisions for Canadian Forces electors, electors who reside abroad and electors who are incarcerated to vote by special ballot.
 In total, approximately 600,000 electors voted by special ballot in the 2015 general election.

-In exceptional circumstances, Elections Canada has allowed returning officers to deploy special ballot kiosks in designated areas for electors to register and vote at for a certain length of time during the writ period.
+In exceptional circumstances, Elections Canada has allowed returning officers to deploy special ballot kiosks in designated areas for electors to register and vote at for a certain length of time during the election period.
 These locations have traditionally included work camps in the north and acute care hospitals.
-For the 2015 general election, Elections Canada also allowed special ballot voting kiosks in some 40 post-secondary educational institutions across the country.
+For the 2019 general election, Elections Canada installed special ballot voting kiosks in 115 post-secondary educational institutions across the country.

-The CEO appoints a Special Voting Rules Administrator (SVRA), who is responsible for the administration of special ballot voting services for absentee voters and Canadian Forces, incarcerated and expatriate electors.
-Located in Ottawa, the SVRA's office issues and receives mail-in ballots during the election and coordinates with the Canadian Forces, Global Affairs Canada and provincial correctional departments.
-On election night, ballots are counted and results are sent to each returning officer for addition to the results gathered from the polling stations.
+The CEO appoints a Special Voting Rules Administrator (SVRA), who is responsible for the administration of special ballot voting services for electors who are living temporarily abroad, in the Canadian Forces, or incarcerated, as well as certain electors residing in Canada and voting by special ballot.
+The SVRA's office issues and receives mail-in ballots during the election and coordinates with Canadian Forces, Global Affairs Canada and provincial and federal correctional departments.
+On election night, ballots are counted and results are sent to each returning officer to be added to the results from the polling stations.

-Following the close of polls, the ballots are counted in the polling stations by the deputy returning officer in the presence of the poll clerk and observed by the candidates or their representatives or, if none are present, at least two electors.
+Following the close of polls, the ballots are manually counted in the polling stations by an election officer assigned to the polling station in the presence of another election officer and observed by the candidates or their representatives or, if none are present, at least two electors.
 The outcome of the election is known within a few hours of the close of polls.
 On election night, preliminary results are published on the Elections Canada website and shared with a media consortium for live broadcast.

 Validation of the results